 11 days Uganda Culture and Big 5 Adventure

-With over 50 tribes, Uganda is a vibrant cultural destination that is worth a top spot on your bucket-list.
-This 11 day trip around the four corners of the country is tailored to treat you to the traditional ways of life the 12 main tribes.
-They belong to the three major ethnic groups, Bantu, Nilotics and Nilo-hamites.
-Away from culture, you will indulge in the splendor of Uganda’s biggest national Park, Murchison, a Big 5 destination where nature walks, boat cruises and game drives excel.
-At Ziwa rhino sanctuary, you will experience an exhilarating bushwalk.
+With over 50 tribes, Uganda is a vibrant cultural destination that is worth a top spot on your bucket list.
+This 11 day trip around the four corners of the country is tailored to treat you to the traditional ways of life of the 12 main tribes.
+They belong to the three major ethnic groups, Bantu, Nilotic, and Nilo-Hamites.
+Away from culture, you will indulge in the splendor of Uganda’s biggest National Park, Murchison, a Big 5 destination where nature walks, boat cruises, and game drives excel.
+At Ziwa rhino sanctuary, you will experience an exhilarating bush walk.
 Also inclusive is a visit to the highest waterfall in the country, Sipi falls.
-The tour ends on a high note at the Equator and Source of the World’s longest river, River Nile.

 Day 1: Arrival in Uganda

 Welcome to Uganda, a Pearl of Africa that is truly gifted by nature.
 Our driver-guide will pick you up from Entebbe International airport or at any location of your choice.
 You will be taken to your hotel where you will spend much of the afternoon relaxing ahead of your adventure around Uganda.